blaix/prettynice/notes/js-task.md

 ```

 but now how do you respond to _that_ request after the query port triggers a corresponding port with the result?
-You could jump through hoops to save the response in the model and pass some identifier through both ports to tie them together.
+You have to jump through hoops to keep track of request ids and tie those to the matching response...
-No thanks!

-For now, will encourage db-over-http and discourage server-side ports.
+For now I will update the examples to do that, but also and an example (done) and encourage db-over-http.
 For v2, I will try to create a way to call javascript as a task.
 See below...

 ## Possible Solutions